Commercial Building Maintenance Checklist

 - Separate tasks that in-house staff can complete from those that need a licensed technician, especially inspections or any work involving specialized repairs.

 - Create a maintenance calendar with monthly, quarterly, and annual tasks.
-A set schedule keeps things on track and fits more easily into budget planning.
+A set commercial building maintenance schedule keeps things on track and fits more easily into budget planning.

 Use a Seasonal Building Maintenance Framework